 Because when you depend so much on the Google Ads API, you rely not only on their availability and performance, but you also depend on more basic features that you could develop and make better or tailor to your specific needs.

 That means everything that happens to the Google Ads platform also affects your services as an agency if you depend on it solely.
 For example, if you manage a lot of campaigns from several users who depend on Google Ads, you will have a hard time keeping your business if the policies governing the API change.

 Final Thoughts About The New Google Ads API

 The migration from Google AdWords API to the new Google Ads API has caused a lot of inconveniences to businesses that relied heavily on it to access Google Ads services.
 Nonetheless, the migration came with so many features that can help you more than you would with the previous API.

 In this article, we discussed at a great length the differences and the similarities between the two Google Ads APIs.
 More so, we have also checked out the advantages and disadvantages of the APIs.

 We hope that you have enjoyed reading this post.
 We also hope that you indeed found value in it, and we really appreciate it.
 So be sure to check out the other content on our blog.
-And if you want to improve your digital marketing, check out how we can help you aquí.
+And if you want to improve your digital marketing reporting, check out our products today.